Effects of concurrency on epidemic spreading in Markovian temporal networks: Impact of concurrency on the dynamics of the SIS and SIR models

 \subsubsection{Methods}

-To examine the effect of concurrency on epidemic spreading, we run the stochastic SIR model on three static networks.
+To examine the effect of concurrency on epidemic spreading, we run the stochastic SIS and SIR models on three static networks.
 On each static network, we run stochastic dynamics of partnership according to model 1, 2, or 3 and compare the extent of epidemic spreading among the models.
 Each node takes either the susceptible, infectious, or recovered state, and the node's state may change over time.
-An infectious node infects each of its susceptible neighbor independently at rate $\beta$, which we call the infection rate.
-An infectious node also recovers at rate $\mu$, which we call the recovery rate, independently of the other nodes' states.
+In both SIS and SIR models, an infectious node infects each of its susceptible neighbor independently at rate $\beta$, which we call the infection rate, and an infectious node recovers at rate $\mu$, which we call the recovery rate, independently of the other nodes' states.
 The infection and recovery events occur as Poisson processes with the respective rates.
+Once an infectious node recovers, it turns into the susceptible state in the case of the SIS model and the recovered state in the case of the SIR model.
+Recovered nodes in the SIR model do not infect other nodes and are not infected by other nodes.

 We consider three static networks.
 First, we use the Erd\H{o}s-R\'{e}nyi (ER) random graph with $N=200$ nodes.
 We independently connect each pair of nodes with probability $0.05$.
 We iterated generating a network from the ER random graph until we obtained a connected network with $M=1000$ edges.
-The second network is a network with $N=200$ nodes that has a heterogeneous degree distribution generated by the Barab\'{a}si-Albert (BA) model \cite{Barabasi1999Sci}.
-We assume that each incoming node has five edges to be connected to already existing nodes according to the preferential attachment rule.
+The second network is a network with $N=200$ nodes that has a degree distribution with a power-law tail that is proportional to $k^{-3}$, where $k$ is the degree, generated by the Barab\'{a}si-Albert (BA) model \cite{Barabasi1999Sci}.
+We assume that each incoming node has five edges to be connected to already existing nodes according to the proportional preferential attachment rule.
+In other words, the probability that an existing node, denoted by $v$, forms a new edge with an incoming node is proportional to $v$'s degree.
 The initial network is a star graph on 6 nodes.
 The network is connected and contains $M=975$ edges.
 Third, we use the largest connected component of a collaboration network among researchers who had published papers in network science up to 2006 \cite{Newman3}.
 The network has $N=379$ nodes and $M=914$ edges.
 The edge represents the presence of at least one paper that two authors have coauthored.
 We use this network as an unweighted network.